 Oil of Oregano really is nature’s antibiotic.
 This special oil is harvested from the leaves and flowers of the wild oregano plant when its oil content is at its highest.
-A member of the mint family, the wild oregano plant grows in the far away mountainous regions of the Mediterranean.
-This potent oil kills fungus, yeast, bacteria, viruses and parasites in the human body.
-It can fight colitis, regenerate liver cells and it also works as an antihistamine.
+A member of the mint family, the wild oregano plant grows in the faraway mountainous regions of the Mediterranean.
+This potent oil kills fungus, yeast, bacteria, viruses, and parasites in the human body.
+It can fight colitis and regenerate liver cells and it also works as an antihistamine.

 We have the ancient Greeks to thank for turning us on to oil of oregano.
 Its name translates to “joy of the mountain,” and anyone who has used oil of oregano to fight off a cold or infection indeed knows what a joy this natural remedy really is.
 The Greeks used oil of oregano to treat all sorts of infection-related diseases and illnesses.

 Today, naturopaths and health-minded folks who are concerned with the overuse of antibiotics are using oil of oregano to treat infections.
 Some say that oil of oregano is the most valuable item in the natural medicine cabinet.
 It can be used to treat everything from earaches, toothaches, insect bites, bronchitis, indigestion, bee stings, and gas.
 I always pop a capsule of oil of oregano when I feel a cold coming on and it generally stops those germs dead in their tracks.

 Let’s take a closer look at what benefits you can gain by taking oil of oregano:

 • Antiseptic.
 The thymol in oil of oregano is a natural fungicide.
 This is actually the active ingredient in Listerine mouthwash!
 Thymol boosts your immune system and protects the body against toxic intruders.
 Thymol encourages healing and it also prevents tissue damage.